HCDigitalScholarship/HaverTales/1-prologue.md

 In “The General Prologue,” the narrator of *The Canterbury Tales* explains how the coming of Spring inspires people to go on pilgrimage.
 He meets a group of pilgrims at an inn, joins their company, and offers a detailed description of each member of the group.
 The narrator’s portraits are vivid and often satirical.
 Clothes, facial features, and behaviors are loaded with clues about social rank and commentary on spiritual health.

+## The Campus Canterbury Tales

+The portraits below were prepared by the students of ENG 201 in response to a creative assignment.
+The result is a collection of vivid portraits of common campus figures.

 {:.no_toc}

 * ToC
 {:toc}
+---

+## Portraits
+The Campus Canterbury Tales

+The portraits below were prepared by the students of ENG 201 in response to a creative assignment.
+The result is a collection of vivid portraits of common campus figures.

+The Neat Freak

+by Carrie Zhang, Haverford ‘22

+A NEAT FREAK there was, it was her plan<br>
+Fro the tyme that she first bigan<br>
+To live in her dorm to have labeled drawers,<br>
+categorized shelves, and vacuumed floors.<br>
+Ful worthily organized was her bedroom at home,<br>
+And there she had learned, like many others,<br>
+Her habits of cleanliness, instilled by her mother,<br>
+Which she carried with her when she went to college<br>
+To buttress her in her pursuit of knowledge.<br>
+At class when she got a handout or a flyer,<br>
+she put it immediately into her binder;<br>
+Her notebook was arranged by subject;<br>
+No detail did she neglect.<br>
+Her debit card was in her wallet,<br>
+Which she kept in a pocket of her jacket,<br>
+And this she hung on her closet door,<br>
+Where it was easily reached for. <br>
+Towels, personal care items, and office things<br>
+were kept in clear stacked storage bins<br>
+And under her bed, she put anything leftover,<br>
+so that it would not be tripped over. <br>
+On weekends she washed the cases of her pillows<br>
+and all her clothes, for a couple nickels.<br>
+She plucked out the hairs which tended to, sadly,<br>
+fall into compartments in her shower caddy.<br>
+She always made sure to throw away food<br>
+Or rats might come invade her room.<br>
+On weekends and Friday nights, when there were parties,<br>
+Upstairs she heard voices and stomping feet,<br>
+But as long as her room looked neat,<br>
+She closed her eyes, and slept at ease. <br>

 ---

 ## Money Motivated